MentorMate/mentorbot/CONTRIBUTING.md

 3. Write tests and code
 4. Commit to feature branch and create pull request to the master branch.
 5. Replace label "open" with "resolved"
-6. Assosieate the pull request
+6. Associate the pull request
 0. Make reviews to other developers "pull request"

 ## Contribute with testing